Flags to enforce the push-down of filters (available SAP Web IDE since SAP HANA 2.0 SPS02)

 Flag “Allow Filter Push Down” (available in Rank nodes)

-If a filter is defined above a rank node on a column that is not used as partition criterion in the rank node the filter will not be pushed-down per default.
+If a filter (variable or filter expression) is defined above a rank node on a column that is not used as partition criterion in the rank node the filter will not be pushed-down per default.
 This can be overruled by setting the flag “Allow Filter Push Down” in the Mapping tab of the Rank node as shown in the screenshot below.

 Flag to Enforce the push down of filters below the rank node